elb-pr/sleuth/references/colent/resolution.md

 *   **Source Audit:** Verifying that no record has been "divorced" from its original source attribution.
 *   **Stale Record Flagging:** Identifying and reviewing records that have not been verified within a specific timeframe to ensure the database remains current.
 *   **Data Lineage Preservation:** Ensuring the system can trace any merged entity back to its original, disparate source documents to verify the matching logic.

-Would you like to proceed to Phase 4 to see how these structured entities are processed into Chronological Matrices and Network Architecture edge-lists for pattern identification?